Cray-HPE/docs-csm/install/deploy_management_nodes.md

 1. Determine which master node is the first master node.

-   If you are provisioning your HPE Cray EX system from `ncn-m001` (i.e. it is your PIT node), then most likely this will be `ncn-m002`.
+   Most often the first master node will be `ncn-m002`.

-   Run the following commands on the PIT node to extract the value of the `first-master-hostname` field from your `/var/www/ephemeral/configs/data.json` file:
+   Run the following commands on the PIT node to extract the value of the `first-master-hostname` field from the `/var/www/ephemeral/configs/data.json` file:

    ```bash
    pit# FM=$(cat /var/www/ephemeral/configs/data.json | jq -r '."Global"."meta-data"."first-master-hostname"')